 In contested cases, our attorneys, investigate your loved one’s medical and financial issues, and the other parties asking the court for guardianship and conservatorship.
 We will work with the incapacitated person’s court-appointed attorney to assemble evidence showing why it is in the incapacitated person’s best interest that you be appointed as guardian or conservator, and, if necessary, present it to the court in a contested hearing.

 When a family member is having trouble handling their own affairs or taking care of his or herself, Clients often ask us if they should we can use Powers of Attorney or if a Guardianship or Conservatorship is necessary.
 The answer to this question depends on the specifics of your family member’s situation and is something that you should discuss with an experienced guardianship attorney.
 The factors considered are whether your loved one is able to take care of themselves or manage their finances at the current time, whether your loved one would be able to understand and consent to sign a power of attorney at the current time, and whether your loved one’s physician is uncomfortable making the decision that they are incapacitated required for health care powers of attorney and some financial powers of attorney.

 Contact Our Guardianship and Conservatorship Lawyers

 If you need to execute Powers of Attorney, contact the St. Charles lawyers of Flesner Wentzel.
 Call us at 636-442-4529.
-Consultations are free, and we offer flexible payment plans.
+We offer flexible payment plans.
 Se habla Español.